volenpopov/ASP.NET-BullsAndCows/README.md

 **Playing the game** - the user has 8 tries to guess a randomly generated 4-digit number.
 On each try he/she will receive info about how many bulls and cows he/she managed to guess.
 A cow is a number that is present in the answer.
 A bull is a number that is present in the answer and also that is at the correct position.
 If the user wins he will get 3 points added to his score.

 Note: 35 users and 150 games have been seeded in development mode.
-You can pick any username from the top 25 and login with password: 12345.
+At start you can pick any username from the top 25 and login with password: 12345.